mayarachew/DataScience/MachineLearning/Autoencoders.md

 PS: A dimensão da saída costuma ser menor, pois a saída deve conter apenas as propriedades principais da entrada.
 Essas propriedades são ditas úteis/principais porque a partir delas deve ser possível reconstruir a entrada.

+After each somatory, ...An activated function is applied on each layer to improve the .....
+The most indicated activated function for convolutional network is the "relu", because is computationally more efficient than the others ("sigmoid", "tanh" and "softmax") and the accuracy is just a bit lower.
+If "relu" does not provide a satisfactory result, we should try others functions.

 **Características:**
 - Não supervisionado (Alguns dizem que é auto supervisionado)